 - The child reads the sentence aloud

-- ZigZu listens carefully
+- ZigZu listens to every word

-- If a word is mispronounced, ZigZu gently guides the child
+- If a word is mispronounced, ZigZu gently guides the child to the right sound

-- The child tries again and improves
+- The child tries again and moves on once it lands

 Start your child's phonics journey today